NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/python-setup/index.md

 **Step 1a: Main**

 1. Download Anaconda Python 3.7 from <https://www.anaconda.com/download/>
-2. Run the installer (custom settings are fine)
+2. Run the installer (default settings are fine)

 &nbsp;